hydephp/develop/docs/digging-deeper/navigation.md

 #### Automatic navigation menu dropdowns

-For pages that can be in the main site menu, ths feature needs to be enabled in the `hyde.php` config file.
+For pages that can be in the main site menu, this feature needs to be enabled in the `hyde.php` config file.

 ```php
 // filepath config/hyde.php